These 49 Anti-Aging Foods Might Add Years to Your Life

 Continuing with the trendy food items, bone broth is garnering tons of attention for its health benefits.
 “Produced from the bones, marrow, skin, and tendons of animals that have been simmered over a period of several days, bone broth is rich in many important nutrients and compounds with powerful anti-aging properties,” Dr. Axe says.
 “It’s especially high in collagen, which can reduce joint pain and improve skin elasticity and skin moisture.”
 In addition, he points out that the collagen found in bone broth has also been shown to prevent leaky gut and protect against hair loss and skin-related diseases.

 These small nuts, which are native to South America, are jam-packed with selenium, a mineral that is essential for healthy skin and a younger appearance.
 “Some research has shown that individuals who consume more selenium in their diet show less skin damage from the sun,” says Dr. Adams.
 “Try to include selenium-containing foods, such as Brazil nuts, in your diet throughout the week to ensure you are getting adequate selenium levels.”
-Do these 10 things if you want to keep your brain sharp later in life.
+Curious?
+Here’s more on brazil nut nutrition.

 Next to salmon, mackerel is one of the healthiest saltwater fish we can eat, and it deserves to be on any list of anti-aging foods.
 “Mackerel is high in essential fats and monounsaturated fats, which provide elasticity to the skin, healthy membranes to cells, a healthy tone and color, prevent dryness, and slow the aging process,” explains Dr. Adams.
 “The stronger your cell membranes in your skin, the healthier and younger you look.”
 Also, he points out that these types of fats can act as antioxidants as well, giving you more fight against damaging free radicals caused by sun exposure.